THIS PAGE IS STILL UNDER CONSTRUCTION

 (Lyrics by Carolyn Leigh, Music by Cy Coleman)Lead Vocal-Mavis Rivers

 Cy Coleman and Carolyn Leigh, composers of WITCHCRAFT, and THE BEST IS YET TO COME, among many other great standards, composed this song exclusively for my mother.
 On this one I placed my mother's original recorded vocal as the lead voice in a four-voiced virtual jazz vocal group and the results are just plain cool!

 (Lyrics by Oscar Hammerstein II, Music by Richard Rodgers)

 Duet with Amy Hanaiali`i

 Alto Sax-Matt Catingub

-If one singer of Pacific Island heritage could be considered the carrier of the flame it would be my dear friend from Hawaii Amy Hanaiali`i.
-I asked Amy to sing this standard with me that my mother recorded on her first Reprise album.
-The obvious smiles on our faces as we sang say everything about the joy we both shared recording this duet!
+If one singer of Pacific Island heritage could be considered the carrier of the flame it would be my dear friend, and number one female vocalist in Hawaii Amy Hanaiali`i.
+I asked Amy to sing this standard with me which my mother recorded on her first Reprise album.
+The obvious smiles on our faces as we sang say everything about the joy we both shared recording this Rodgers and Hammerstein duet!

 There's No You

 (Lyrics by Tom Adair, Music by Hal Hopper)